genestack/user-docs/docs/user-guide/doc-odm-user-guide/setup.md

 ### **Setting and Managing User Permissions**

 To set or change user permissions, you need to have the **Manage organization** permission:

 1. **Accessing the Permissions Menu:**
     * On the main dashboard, click on the three-line menu button at the top left.

+    !!! warning "Permissions required"
-If you have the **Manage organization** permission, this menu will display the option **Users and Permissions**.
+        If you have the **Manage organization**
+        permission, this menu will display the option **Users and Permissions**.
 If you do not have this permission, the option will not be available.

 2. **Managing Permissions:**
     * If you have access, click on **Users and Permissions**.
 This option will open a new window where you can see all the users within your organization.
 You can grant or revoke permissions by ticking the corresponding boxes for options such as **Manage groups**, **Set up templates**, **Access all data**, and **Configure facets**.
     * Use the search bar to find users you want to grant or revoke permissions to.
-3. Hover over the permissions to view a brief description of the permissions capabilities.
+    * Hover over the permissions to view a brief description of the permissions capabilities.

 ## Groups